MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompt-engineering/index.md

 Lastly, by deeply integrating with Visual Studio Code, Semantic Kernel also makes it easy for you to integrate prompt engineering into your existing development processes.

 > [!div class="checklist"]
-> * Create prompts directly in your preferred code editor,
+> * Create prompts directly in your preferred code editor.
-> * Write tests for them using your existing testing frameworks,
+> * Write tests for them using your existing testing frameworks.
 > * And deploy them to production using your existing CI/CD pipelines.

 ### Additional tips for prompt engineering